Australia Pumps Cash Into Great Barrier Reef Protection - UrduPoint

 The measures are believed to have arrested the pace of decline, but much of the world's largest reef system has already been damaged.

-A recent study found bleaching had affected 98 percent of the reef since 1998, leaving just a fraction of it untouched.
+A recent study found bleaching had affected 98 percent of the reef since 1998, leaving just a fraction untouched.

 The Morrison government's support for coal and reluctance to tackle climate change has seen the party bleed support in major cities and prompted the emergence of a string of electoral challenges from climate-focused independents.